 Mid-America Apartment Communities in Focus

-Mid-America Apartment Communities (MAA) is headquartered in Germantown, and is in the Finance sector.
-The stock has seen a price change of 4.01% since the start of the year.
-The real estate investment trust is currently shelling out a dividend of $1 per share, with a dividend yield of 2.92%.
-This compares to the REIT and Equity Trust - Residential industry's yield of 3.53% and the S&P 500's yield of 1.82%.
+Based in Germantown, Mid-America Apartment Communities (MAA) is in the Finance sector, and so far this year, shares have seen a price change of -22.08%.
+The real estate investment trust is currently shelling out a dividend of $1.25 per share, with a dividend yield of 2.8%.
+This compares to the REIT and Equity Trust - Residential industry's yield of 2.83% and the S&P 500's yield of 1.62%.

-Looking at dividend growth, the company's current annualized dividend of $4 is up 4.2% from last year.
-Mid-America Apartment Communities has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 5.53%.
+Looking at dividend growth, the company's current annualized dividend of $5 is up 22% from last year.
+Mid-America Apartment Communities has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.22%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Mid-America Apartment Communities's payout ratio is 60%, which means it paid out 60% of its trailing 12-month EPS as dividend.
+Mid-America Apartment Communities's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report